Configuration/Tuning (Differential Rover)

 WARNING

-To set up Acro mode navigate to Parameters in QGroundControl and set the following parameters:
+To set up Acro mode, navigate to Parameters in QGroundControl and set the following parameters:

-2. RD_MAX_YAW_RATE [deg/s]: This is the maximum yaw rate you want to allow for your rover.
+RO_YAW_RATE_LIM [deg/s]: This is the maximum yaw rate you want to allow for your rover.
 This will define the stick-to-yaw-rate mapping for all manual modes using closed loop yaw control and set an upper limit for the yaw rate setpoint for all auto modes.

-3. RD_MAX_THR_YAW_R [m/s]: This parameter is used to calculate the feed-forward term of the closed loop yaw rate control.
+RD_MAX_THR_YAW_R [m/s]: This parameter is used to calculate the feed-forward term of the closed loop yaw rate control.
 The controller calculates the required speed difference between the left and right motor to achieve the desired yaw rate.
 This desired speed difference is then linearly mapped to normalized motor commands.
 To get a good starting value for this parameter drive the rover in manual mode forwards at full throttle and note the ground speed of the vehicle.
-Then enter twice this value for the parameter.
+Then enter half this value for the parameter.

 TIP

-To further tune this parameter, first make sure you set RD_YAW_RATE_P and RD_YAW_RATE_I to zero.
+To further tune this parameter, first make sure you set RO_YAW_RATE_P and RO_YAW_RATE_I to zero.
 This way the yaw rate is only controlled by the feed-forward term, which makes it easier to tune.
 Now put the rover in Acro mode and then move the right-stick of your controller to the right and/or left and hold it at a few different levels for a couple of seconds each.
-Disarm the rover and from the flight log plot the yaw_rate_setpoint and actual_yaw_rate from the RoverDifferentialStatus over each other.
-If the actual yaw rate of the rover is higher than the yaw rate setpoint, increase RD_MAX_THR_YAW_R.
-If it is the other way around decrease the parameter and repeat until you are satisfied with the setpoint tracking.
+Disarm the rover and from the flight log plot the

 :::